Chilly with some sun Saturday

 A dry weekend?

-Pretty uneventful weather appears to be ahead over the upcoming Veterans Day weekend.
+Pretty uneventful weather appears to be ahead over the Veterans Day weekend.

-Any lingering lake effect showers drop south and dissipate Saturday morning, setting us up for a lot of dry time and at least some afternoon sun.
+Lingering lake effect showers dropped south and dissipated Saturday morning setting us up for a lot of dry time outside of a sprinkle or flurry, and at least some sun for the afternoon.
 It is a bit tricky as the wind is coming out of the northwest over Lake Ontario and lake effect clouds could linger.

 Skies look to turn a bit brighter on Sunday as precipitation chances stay at a minimum.